PUBLISHER: New York Publishing Company, New York, 1890s?

 ABOUT: See The New York Publishing Company and a related Facebook page, which claim company was established 1871 in Buffalo with an office in the City Hall Place Building, New York City; per these web sites, still in active business as of December 2014 at its "original Buffalo location," 153 Delaware Avenue.
 Also operated as The Home Correspondence School.
 Submitted catalog to PTLA in 1895 only.
 Seems to have been a mail order company, published many reprints, currently does some print-on-demand.

 The web site noted reproduces as wallpaper an 1895 advertisement from the June 29 issue of Publishers' Weekly.
 This can, in turn, be found online at HathiTrust and the two succeeding pages.
-[These three pages may also constitute "catalog" submitted to Publishers' Trade List Annual 1895].
-The only address used in the ad -- and the only address I have seen on imprints -- is that of City Hall Place, NYC.
+These three pages appear to be later than the catalog submitted to Publishers' Trade List Annual 1895; that catalog of nine pages has two pages listing "popular sets" of two or more pages; a page for titles in the Library Edition and one, list nearly identifcal, for those in the Empire Edition; followed by three pages picturing the covers and describing titles in "A Very Attractive Line of Board Books for the Little Folks."
+The only address used for the catalog and in the advertisement -- and the only address seen on imprints -- is that of City Hall Place, NYC.

 Searching '"153 Delaware" Buffalo' brings up possibly relevant hits.
 Many volumes of the Buffalo City Directory are available on HathiTrust and in 1873 and 1875 we find Leonard Dodge, flour and feed, 72 Main, and Hiram Hotchkiss, jeweler, 256 Main, are boarders at 153 Delaware; by 1880 Dodge seems to have moved on, but Hotchkiss is still boarding there.